Everyday household cleaners may be contributing to obesity in children by altering their gut microbiome, a new study says.

 This study followed children from the time they were in the womb until they were three years old.
 Babies were twice as likely to have obesity-related bacteria at three or four months of age if living in homes where antimicrobial cleaners were used at least once a week compared to homes that used cleaners less frequently.

-Specifically, children in homes where disinfectants were used more often had higher abundance of the Lachnospiraceae family, and reduced abundance of bacteria from the Enterobacteriaceae family and the Haemophilus genus.
-Higher levels of Lachnospiraceae caught the eyes of scientists because this particular family has previously been associated with higher body fat levels and insulin resistance.2,3
+Specifically, children in homes where disinfectants were used more often had a higher abundance of the Lachnospiraceae family, and reduced abundance of bacteria from the Enterobacteriaceae family and the Haemophilus genus.
+Higher levels of Lachnospiraceae caught the scientists' attention because this particular family has previously been associated with higher body fat levels and insulin resistance.2,3

 This study concluded, “exposure to household disinfectants was associated with a higher BMI at the of age 3, mediated by gut microbial composition at age 3 to 4 months.”1 Meaning, it’s time to clean out the household products closet!
 This study adds to the growing evidence that we need to rethink our relationship with bacteria.